angular/protractor/lib/driverProviders/README.md

 Requirements
 ------------

- - `setupEnv` and `getDriver` will be called before the test framework is loaded, so any pre-work which might cause timeouts on the first test should be done there.
+ - `setupEnv` and `getNewDriver` will be called before the test framework is loaded, so any pre-work which might cause timeouts on the first test should be done there.

  - `teardownEnv` should call the driver's `quit` method.